ferrucc-io/emoji-picker/README.md

 This project is currently used by:

 - [June](https://june.so) - An analytics product for B2B SaaS
+- [Langfuse](https://langfuse.com) - Traces, evals, prompt management and metrics to debug and improve your LLM application.
 - [Typefully](https://typefully.com) - The writing app for X, LinkedIn, Threads and more

 **Feel free to open a PR to add your name here if you're using the component in your project.**